Clemens Lecture Series

 Javier Maria Iguiñiz

-The 2014 Clemens Lecture will be held on Monday, September 29 at 8:00 p.m. at the Stephen B. Humphrey on Saint John's University Campus.
-The speaker for 2014 is Javier Iguiñiz, Senior Lecturer, Department of Economics, Catholic University of Peru.
+The 2014 Clemens Lecture was held on Monday, September 29 at 8:00 p.m. at the Stephen B. Humphrey on Saint John's University Campus.
+The speaker for 2014 was Javier Iguiñiz, Senior Lecturer, Department of Economics, Catholic University of Peru.
 Javier Iguiñiz received his Ph.D in Economics in 1979 from The New School for Social Research, United States, his Master of Science in 1972 from Iowa State University.
 He received a Bachelor of Mechanical and Electrical Engineering from the National University of Engineering, Peru in 1968.

 His research areas include economic development, economic policy, and ethics and economics.